sleepjie/Valanar/Valanar Superdocument.md

 The first major unification of the Kanin came with the Sadao Shogunate, led by the legendary Shogun Sadao.
 Sadao rose to power in a time of external threat, when the Kanin were being invaded by the forces of Old Vitgaard, a powerful foreign empire.
 With cunning strategy and unmatched martial prowess, Sadao united the warring clans and led them to victory against the invaders, driving them from Kanin lands.
 His reign is remembered as a time of strength, unity, and honour, though it was short-lived.
 Following his death, the Sadao Shogunate quickly crumbled as the clans vied to fill the power vacuum, leading to a new era of clan wars.

 After centuries of intermittent warfare, the Kanin were once again united under the Hanari Shogunate, which is remembered for its strict enforcement of the Samurai code and the establishment of the Northern Concordat, a treaty that brought relative peace to the region.
-Under the Hanari, the laws governing the Samurai—the warrior class—were codified, and Nauska enjoyed an extended period of stability.
-However, the Hanari Shogunate, too, fell victim to internal strife.
-In one of the most infamous moments in Kanin history, Clan Harimau, long-standing allies of the Hanari, betrayed them, assassinating the entire ruling family in a bloody coup.
+Under the Hanari, the laws governing the Samurai were codified, and Nauska enjoyed an extended period of stability.
+However, the Hanari Shogunate too fell victim to internal strife; in one of the most infamous moments in Kanin history, Clan Harimau, long-standing allies of the Hanari, betrayed them, assassinating the entire ruling family in a bloody coup.
 ##### Society
 At the heart of Kanin life is the clan, a family unit extended across generations, with each clan ruling over a specific territory in Nauska.
 The clan is the ultimate source of identity and protection for its members, and the concept of individualism is largely absent; one’s actions reflect upon the entire clan.
 Clan loyalty is paramount, and betraying one's clan is one of the greatest shames a Kanin can endure.